braden-foxcroft/braden-foxcroft/README.md

 Hi, I’m @braden-foxcroft
-I'm a second-year university student, majoring in computer science I'm interested in how new tools and languages can be used to enable people to better realize their visions!
+I'm a second-year university student, majoring in computer science.
+I'm interested in how new tools and languages can be used to enable people to better realize their visions!

 <!---